Best iPhone headphones 2024: budget to premium, tested by experts

 The best iPhone headphones alternatives we've tested:

-Sony WH-CH720N: a little pricier than the Sony WH-CH520 above, but with noise cancelling capabilities, these Award-winners are still excellent value.
+Sony WH-CH720N: A little pricier than the Sony WH-CH520 above, but with noise cancelling capabilities, these Award-winners are still excellent value.

-Earfun Air: about as cheap as wireless headphones get, these sound phenomenal for the money and are surprisingly well-specced.
+Earfun Air: About as cheap as wireless headphones get, these sound phenomenal for the money and are surprisingly well-specced.

-Apple AirPods 3: 'only' a four-star product, but their seamless usability with iPhones make them worth considering.
+Apple AirPods 3: 'Only' a four-star product, but their seamless usability with iPhones make them worth considering.

 How to choose the best iPhone headphones for you

 The first thing to consider is: are you going wireless?
-We would recommend wireless headphones them for iPhones – all of the above are wireless – because of their convenience, But if you prefer wired, there are plenty of great pairs available – check them out here.
+We would recommend wireless headphones for iPhones – all of the above are wireless – because of their convenience, But if you prefer wired, there are plenty of great pairs available – check them out here.
 You'll almost certainly need an adapter though, as modern iPhones lack a 3.5mm headphone jack. iPhone 7-14 have a Lightning port, and the iPhone 15 range USB-C.

 If you are going wireless, check which version of Bluetooth the headphones support.
 Newer headphones support Bluetooth 5.0 or later, which has much greater range than version 4, so you can stray further from your music source without tunes dropping out.